macronix/tf-m-extras/partitions/external_trusted_secure_storage/docs/etss_readme.rst

 The ``partitions/external_trusted_secure_storage/suites`` provides ETSS service test suites, this folder can be integrated with ``tf-m-tests`` for testing.

 Prior to testing ETSS services, secure Flash provisiong should be performed.
-For a quick start, please enable ``ETSS_PROV_DEVELOPER_MODE`` mode and set ``SECUREFLASH_PROVISION`` to 1.
-Then the template secure Flash provisioning blob defined in ``secureflash_provisioning_blob.c`` would be used for secure Flash provisioning, take Macronix ArmorFlash as example, the application ids defined in this blob are in accrodance with ``SECURE_FLASH_CLIENTx_ID`` defined in ``external_trusted_secure_storage/etss_partition/secureflash/vendor_impl/macronix/armorflash_mx78/secureflash_layout.h``.
+Take Macronix ArmorFlash as example, for a quick start, please enable ``ETSS_PROV_DEVELOPER_MODE`` mode and set ``SECUREFLASH_PROVISION`` to 1.
+Then the template secure Flash provisioning blob ``PROVISIONING_BLOB`` defined in ``mx78_armor.c`` would be used for secure Flash provisioning, the application ids defined in this blob are in accrodance with ``SECURE_FLASH_CLIENTx_ID`` defined in ``external_trusted_secure_storage/etss_partition/secureflash/vendor_impl/macronix/armorflash_mx78/secureflash_layout.h``.

-For other vendors' secure Flash products, please modify the secure Flash provisioning blob defined in ``secureflash_provisioning_blob.c`` to be consistent with vendor specific ``secureflash_layout.h``, or refer to secure Flash vendors' instruction document about specific secure Flash provisioning implementation.
+For other vendors' secure Flash products, please refer to secure Flash vendors' instruction document about specific secure Flash provisioning implementation.

-build with the following commands for secure Flash provisioning.
+build with the following commands for secure Flash provisioning, here also take Macronix ArmorFlash as example.

 .. code-block:: bash